 1-6.1 - Reserve study updates - Reserve studies should be updated on a regular, periodic basis.

-Reserve studies that include a site analysis should be performed based on age or condition of the facilities, or an unrelated triggering event.
+Reserve studies that include an on-site analysis should be performed based on age or condition of the facilities, or an unrelated triggering event.
 Examples are:

-· Age – If physical facilities are limited to real estate, updates should occur no less frequently than every five years during the first fifteen years since completion of construction, and no less frequently than every three years thereafter.
-Inclusion of significant personal property with shorter useful lives may require more frequent updates that include a site analysis.
+- Age – If physical facilities are limited to real estate, updates should occur no less frequently than every five years during the first fifteen years since completion of construction, and no less frequently than every three years thereafter.
+Inclusion of significant personal property with shorter useful lives may require more frequent updates that include an on-site analysis.

-Reserve study updates that do not include a site analysis should be performed annually except for any year in which a site analysis is performed.
+Reserve study updates that do not include an on-site analysis should be performed annually for years in which no on-site analysis is performed.

-2-1.1 – Real property components included in reserve study - Townhouse or other attached single family homes associations often have governing documents specifying that the members have responsibility for exterior building maintenance, yet policies, whether formal or informal, wherein the association has assumed that maintenance responsibility.
+2-1.1 – Real property components included in reserve study - Real property consists of land and improvements, structures and improvements, and any fixtures or other items attached to land or structures.
+Townhouse or other attached single family homes associations often have governing documents specifying that the members have responsibility for exterior building maintenance, yet policies, whether formal or informal, wherein the association has assumed that maintenance responsibility.
 This is often done to ensure adequate and uniform maintenance of building exteriors.
 In such a case, the reserve study should reflect the actual maintenance plan, even if it contradicts the governing documents.

-2-1.2 Personal property components – Some organizations do not include personal property components in the reserve study under the theory that (1) replacement of personal property components is optional, as their use could be eliminated by changing to use of an outside service, or (2) funding for replacement can be achieved through funding depreciation expense in the operating fund.
+2-1.2 Personal property components – Personal property consists of furniture, fixtures, equipment or other items not attached to real property.
+Some organizations do not include personal property components in the reserve study under the theory that (1) replacement of personal property components is optional, as their use could be eliminated by changing to use of an outside service, or (2) funding for replacement can be achieved through funding depreciation expense in the operating fund.

 Both theories are rejected.
 Unless an actual plan exists to change to an outside service that would eliminate the requirement to replace personal property, such components should be included in the reserve study, as it is the assumption that they will need to be replaced.
 Funding through the operating fund by funding depreciation expense has two significant weaknesses (a) most organizations have such volatility in their operating budgets that funding cannot be guaranteed, and (b) funding in the amount of depreciation, a backward looking system that does not consider inflation, usually results in significant underfunding.

-2-2.1 – Reserve Activity and Component general characteristics - The general reserve activity and component characteristics should identify all reserve activities and components that exist.
+2-2.1 – Component general characteristics - The general component characteristics should identify all components that exist.
 It is up to the organization to determine if certain of those components should be excluded from the reserve study.
-A one sentence summation of the ICBI approach would define reserve activities as: Material, non-annual, maintenance related costs for which the association has maintenance responsibility.
+Any components excluded should be documented in the association’s reserve policies stating the reasoning for excluding the component.

-2-2.4 - Maintenance plan - It is the organization’s maintenance plan that drives reserve study funding, but it is possible that items traditionally considered reserve components can be funded through the annual operating budget, if component expenditures represent approximately equal annual expenditures.
-Example – organization establishes a ten-year cycle annual painting program wherein one portion of the organization is painted each year, and in year eleven they start over.
+2-2.4 - Component characteristics - It is the organization’s maintenance plan that drives reserve study funding, but it is possible that items traditionally considered reserve components can be funded through the annual operating budget, if component expenditures represent approximately equal annual expenditures.
+Example – organization establishes a ten year cycle annual painting program wherein one portion of the organization is painted each year, and in year eleven they start over.
 Assuming the funding is approximately equal each year, it is not unreasonable to pay this cost out of the operating budget.

 Calculation Principles – Section 3